Combined methods for solving time-varying semilinear differential-algebraic equations with the use of spectral

-One of the advantages of the numerical methods proposed in this paper is the possibility to numerically find the spectral projectors $P_i(t)$, $Q_i(t)$ (and, as a consequence, the operator $G(t)$), which enables to numerically solve the DAE in the original form \eqref{DAE} or \eqref{DAE1}, i.e., additional analytical transformations are not required for the application of the numerical methods.
+One of the advantages of the numerical methods proposed in this paper is the possibility to numerically find the spectral projectors $P_i(t)$, $Q_i(t)$, which enables one to numerically solve the DAE in the original form \eqref{DAE}.
 To calculate the spectral projectors, residues can be used (see \eqref{ProjRes} below).
 Recall that, by assumption, the pencil $\lambda A(t)+B(t)$ is either a regular pencil of index~1 or a regular pencil of index~0.
-The definition of the index of a regular pencil is given in Section~\ref{Intro}.